 Determining the Cost of Pharmaceuticals for a Cost-Effectiveness Analysis

 There is no published schedule of reimbursements for individual drugs.
-The analyst can estimate cost by adjusting the costs in the Federal Supply Schedule (FSS), the VA cost schedule, or the Average Wholesale Price (AWP) given by proprietary sources of pharmaceutical prices.
+Depending on the perspective, the analyst can estimate actual acquisition cost by adjusting the list costs from the Federal Supply Schedule (FSS), the VA cost schedule, or the Average Wholesale Price (AWP) given by proprietary sources of pharmaceutical prices.

 To find a cost of brand name prescription medications that represents the usual cost in the U.S. health care system, we recommend using 121% of the drug costs reported in the FSS, 152% of the VA cost, or 64% of AWP.
 To find the cost of a generic label prescription drug, we recommend using 27% of AWP.